anavinahar/architecture-center/docs/microservices/logging-monitoring.md

     - For performance analysis, analyze the entire flow
     - A/B testing, be able to analyze metrics for experimental features
     - Pass them in HTTP headers OR put them in message metadata
+        - There are currently no standard headers for correlation IDs
     - It's good when correlation headers show parent/child relationships so that you can see the hierarchy of calls
     - How to generate correlation IDs?
         - Custom code.
 Each service looks for the header incoming.
 If not there, generate it.
-Then pass it along
+Then pass it along.
+Include in logging statements
-        - AI SDK injects
+        - AI SDK injects into headers and into logging
+        - Service Mesh adds to headers and in service mesh logging
+        - Process: (a) generate the ID, (b) pass along IDs in HTTP headers and include IDs in async messages, (c) Include the correlation ID in logging statements.
+Depending on frameworks/libraries, some of this may be done for you
+        - Consider how you will aggregate logs - you may want to standardize on schema for correlation ID in logs.
+Use structured logging (JSON)

     Example: https://github.com/openzipkin/b3-propagation

-Dependent service metrics

-Structured logging

-Client metrics

 ## Considerations

 Configuration and management
     - Managed service vs deployed in the cluster
+    - You can do monitoring inside the cluster and also push to OMS

 Ingestion rate

-    - Will the data be downsampled automatically
-    - Can you do sampling in the client?
-    - Will you be throttled
+    - What is the "raw" rate at which the system can intake telemetry events?
+    - If the rate is exceeded, what happens?
+(Throttling, downsampling)
+    - Approaches to reduce the load on the telemetry system:
+        - Aggregation of metrics (statistical data)
+        - Sampling - process only a percentage of the events
+        - Batching - to reduce the number of calls to the telemetry service

     - What is the granularity of the data.

 What can it log
     - Prometheus only supports floats, not strings.
     -

 Storage costs

+    - Date should eventually be moved to long-term storage so it is available for retrospective analysis

 Resiliency - where is the data stored, can it be lost if a node goes down?